YYC-CDN/RelentlessSMS/README.md

 # RelentlessSMS

 An SMS Repeater, designed to send multiple anti-crime SMS messages.
 Written in Python, it uses the Textbelt.com API.
+Why this one?
+It's the absolute easiest to use, and probably one of the least expensive.
+I've looked over and over and I can't find any good free solutions.
+So you gotta pay to play.

 1. Put in the target phone number
 2. Select the number of messages you want to send